mleonardallen/CarND-Behavioral-Cloning/README.md

 ## Overview

 In this project, a trained car drives in a simulated environment by cloning the behavior as seen during training mode.
+Leveraging TensorFlow and Keras, a deep learning network predicts the proper steering angle given training examples.

 ## Dependencies